BenjaminLevain/sumup/README.md

 ## General remarks on my work

 - I'm quite happy of what I have done
-- I'm honnest I'm not the experienced guy with dbt because I was doing the transformation layer of the ELT with a python project at Iziwork but I finished the complete-dbt-data-build-tool-bootcamp on udemy platform and after that it was quite intuitive to make the challenge.
+- I was doing the transformation layer of the ELT with a python project at Iziwork so before doing the test I finished the complete-dbt-data-build-tool-bootcamp on udemy platform and after that it was quite intuitive to make the challenge.
-- Thus I'm opened to feedback but dbt is really cool and useful for building a ribust and really developped transformation layer of your data and thus answer precisely the stakeholder questions.
+- Thus I'm opened to feedbacks  but I found dbt  really cool and useful for building a robust and really developped transformation layer of your data and thus answer precisely the stakeholder questions.

 ## Design of my dbt project

+You will find the main explanations of how this repetory is built

 ``` seed folder ```
 - The raw data have been loaded into the seed files but I could have also loaded them in a S3 bucket and then called them directly from snowflake